-Program Overview CMAQ provides federal funding for transportation projects and programs that reduce congestion and improve air quality.
+Program Overview CRP funding may be used on a wide range of projects that support the reduction of on-road CO2 emissions.
 Program Eligibility An eligible project sponsor must be a local government in the Ogden/ Layton or Salt Lake/ West Valley Urbanized Area, the Utah Department of Transportation, or the Utah Transit Authority.
 Other entities can partner with eligible applicants.
-Eligible Activities Funds must be used for transportation projects which improve air quality within the Urbanized Area.
-Examples of eligible projects include transportation control measures in the State Air Quality Implementation Plan (SIP); construction/ purchase of new public transportation facilities and equipment; construction of bicycle or pedestrian facilities serving commuter transportation needs; promotion of alternative travel modes, including ridesharing; Intelligent Transportation Systems (ITS); and certain traffic control measures, such as traffic signal coordination, intersection improvements, and incident management.
-The funds may not be used for major road widening.
-Funding By population formula, the U.S. Department of Transportation currently apportions approximately \$2,500,000 in CMAQ funds each year to the Ogden/ Layton Urbanized Area and approximately \$5,000,000 in the Salt Lake/ West Valley Urbanized Area.
-Funds are programmed over a six-year period and applicants currently will be applying for funds available in federal fiscal year 2027.
+Eligible Activities Funds must be used to reduce on-road CO2 emissions, which may include projects and strategies for safe, reliable, and cost-effective options to reduce traffic congestion by facilitating the use of alternatives to single-occupant vehicle trips, including public transportation facilities, pedestrian facilities, bicycle facilities, and shared or pooled vehicle trips within the Urbanized Area.
+Examples of eligible projects include traffic monitoring management, advanced truck stop electrification systems, construction/ purchase of new public transportation facilities and equipment; construction of bicycle or pedestrian facilities, promotion of alternative travel modes, including ridesharing; Intelligent Transportation Systems (ITS); and certain traffic control measures such as traffic signal coordination, intersection improvements, and incident management. and certain types of projects to improve traffic flow that are eligible under the CMAQ program.
+Funding By population formula, the U.S. Department of Transportation currently apportions approximately \$1,400,000 in CRP funds each year to the Ogden/ Layton Urbanized Area and approximately \$2,600,000 in the Salt Lake/ West Valley Urbanized Area.
+Funds are programmed over a six-year period and applicants currently will be applying for funds available in federal fiscal year 2026.
 Letters of Intent In order for the WFRC staff to recommend whether a sponsor should submit an application, the "Letter of Intent" must include the project name, project limits, a brief project description, and an estimated total project cost.
 A list of all the projects appropriately submitted will be distributed to members of the Councils of Governments (COGs) and will be reviewed by WFRC to determine program eligibility.
-Letters of Intent are due September 30, 2020 electronically.
+Letters of Intent are due September 28, 2023 electronically.
 Form available here.
 This letter should be signed by the Mayor, County Commissioner, or executive director of the sponsoring agency.
-Applications Sponsors of eligible projects will be notified and required to submit a new and/or updated "Project Evaluation Concept Report," "Cost Estimation Form," and "Emissions Analysis Form" for each project by December 10, 2020.
+Applications Sponsors of eligible projects will be notified and required to submit a new and/or updated "Project Evaluation Concept Report," "Cost Estimation Form," and "Emissions Analysis Form" for each project by December 7, 2023.
 These forms will be reviewed for completeness and supporting documentation.
 The projects will be evaluated and scored by the WFRC staff according to the approved criteria prior to presenting information to the WFRC Technical Advisory Committees for review and recommendation.
 After this, the projects and recommendations will be presented to the COGs for input, and then to Trans Com for recommendation to the Regional Council.
-Project Evaluation Projects submitted to compete for CMAQ funds are scored based on annual emissions reduction benefit divided by project cost.
-The length of the project's effective life in years is included in the benefit/ cost calculation.
-Other benefits of a project such as safety, congestion relief, or synergy with other improvements, are also considered.
-Because the principal purpose of the CMAQ Program is to improve air quality by reducing mobile source emissions, applicants are encouraged to submit a project that will generate a significant air quality benefit.
-Examples of the air quality benefits from some past CMAQ-funded projects are included in this graph.
-Each project submitted is evaluated independently for its air quality benefit.
-Transportation Alternatives Program (TAP) Program Description TAP funds are for the construction and planning of bicycle and pedestrian facilities.
-Program Eligibility An eligible project sponsor must be a local government in the Ogden/ Layton or Salt Lake/ West Valley Urbanized Area, the department of transportation, or the transit authority, or submit a letter in cooperation with one of these entities.
-Eligible Activities Funds may be used for construction, planning, and design of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting and other safety-related infrastructure that will provide safe routes for non-drivers, and transportation projects to achieve compliance with the Americans with Disabilities Act of 1990.
-Funding eligibility includes Safe Routes to School infrastructure projects.
-Funding By population formula, the federal government currently apportions approximately \$400,000 - \$500,000 in TAP funds each year to the Ogden/ Layton Urbanized Area and approximately \$800,000 - \$900,000 to the Salt Lake/ West Valley Urbanized Area.
-Applicants will be competing for funds available in the federal fiscal year 2023.
-Letters of Intent In order for the WFRC staff to recommend whether a sponsor should submit an application, the "Letter of Intent" must include the project name, project limits, a brief project description, and an estimated cost.
-A list of all the projects appropriately submitted will be distributed to members of the Councils of Governments (COGs) and then reviewed by WFRC to determine program eligibility.
-Letters of Intent are due September 30, 2020 electronically.
-Form available here.
-This letter should be signed by the Mayor, Commissioner, or executive director of the sponsoring agency.
-Applications Sponsors of eligible projects will be notified and required to submit a new and/or updated "TAP Concept Report" and "Cost Estimation Form" for each project by December 10, 2020.
-These reports will be reviewed for completeness.
-The projects will be evaluated and scored by the WFRC staff according to the approved criteria prior to presenting information to the Technical Committees for review and recommendation.
-The projects and the recommendations will be presented to the COGs and the Active Transportation Committee for discussion and review, and then to Trans Com for recommendation to the Regional Council.
-Staff Contact Ben Wuthrich, bwuthrich@wfrc.org, (801) 363-4230 x1121
+Project Evaluation Because the principal purpose of the CRP Program is to reduce on-road CO2 emissions, applicants are encouraged to submit a project that will generate a significant air quality benefit; however, other benefits of a project such as safety of all roadway users, congestion relief, and consideration of unique circumstances affecting community members' mobility needs, or synergy with other improvements, are also considered.